HaotingZhang1/SynBa/README.md

 This repository is the official implementation of **SynBa**, a method for the estimation of drug combination synergies with uncertainty quantification.
 The [**preprint**](https://www.biorxiv.org/content/10.1101/2023.01.24.524900) that describes the method is now available on bioRxiv.

 The implementation is built using PyStan, the Python interface to the probabilistic programming language **Stan**.
-This repository will be continuously updated in the next few weeks.
+This repository is being maintained and will be continuously updated.

 ### Interactive Notebooks
 The repository contains `synba_mono.ipynb` ([**Colab link**](https://colab.research.google.com/github/HaotingZhang1/SynBa/blob/main/synba_mono.ipynb)) and `synba_combo.ipynb` ([**Colab link**](https://colab.research.google.com/github/HaotingZhang1/SynBa/blob/main/synba_combo.ipynb)), two interactive Colab/Jupyter notebooks that illustrate the monotherapy model (i.e. Box 1 in the paper) and the combination model (i.e. Box 2 in the paper) respectively.